Make Thyme Tea for freediving and boosting your immunity.

 Sleep.

-Getting the right amount of sleep can be a challenge and can affect how our memory, immune and digestive system function.
+Getting the right amount of sleep can be a challenge and can affect how our memory, immune and digestive systems function.

 Carvacrol in Thyme assists with calming the entire nervous system and pyridoxine, which is a water-soluble B6 vitamin helps melatonin production.
 Drinking thyme tea is a great alternative to chamomile tea as it doesn’t normally cause drowsiness.